canacoconut-hyper-engineer/Kanako-translate/README.md

 I envisioned this app as a **book-reading companion**, and designed features with clean, comfortable typography and layout to enhance readability and usability.

 - 📱 **Responsive Design**:
-  Users will be able to use this app in any circumstance.
+  This app is designed to work seamlessly in any situation.
-- 📝 **Confortable Typography**:
+- 📝 **Comfortable Typography**:
   Used Noto Sans and Noto Serif — globally trusted fonts designed for readability and broad language support, ideal for future multilingual scalability.
 - 🎨 **Accessible Colour Contrast**:
   Color contrast, especially for text, meets WCAG AA standards to ensure readability and accessibility.
 - 🎯 **Visual Hierarchy**:
-  Used font size and layout to guide user focus and improve readability.
+  I used font sizes and layout to guide user focus and enhance readability.
 - 📜 **Translation History**:
     Users can revisit previous translations anytime.
 - 🧭 **Smooth and Simple User Flow**: